 Memories of the Forbidden Gardens in Katy, TX

-The reason memories is in the title of this article is that the once fabulous attraction called Forbidden Gardens is now permanently closed and has been dismantled.
+The reason memories is in the title of this article is that the once fabulous attraction called Forbidden Gardens is now permanently closed and no longer exists.
 At least it has been preserved in photos and some videos.

-This is what I wrote about it many years ago…
+See what I wrote about this attraction many years ago…

-In addition to the Forbidden City, you will also discover the 1/3rd scale model of the 6,000 piece terracotta army that was discovered buried in a hill accompanying Emperor Qin into the afterlife.
-And there is more…
+In addition to the Forbidden City, you will also discover the 1/3rd scale model of the 6,000 piece terracotta army that was found buried in a hill accompanying Emperor Qin into the afterlife.
+And there is more.

-Some of our friends that visited the Forbidden City in China thanked us for introducing this to them prior to their trip.
-Because of touring this large scale model at the Forbidden Gardens, when they were among the actual buildings in China, they had a better sense of how each building and its purpose was interrelated to the entire city.
+Some of our friends that visited the Forbidden City in China thanked us for introducing this to them before their trip.
+Because of touring this large scale model at the Forbidden Gardens, when they were among the actual buildings in China, they had a better sense of how each structure and its purpose was interrelated to the entire city.
 They had learned that right here in Texas.